Deaf Leadership Immersion

 Literatures of Intersectionality

 Leaders of social justice movements work towards visions of a better world—one that dismantles systemic barriers and injustices.
 This course will turn to intersectional fiction writing to examine how literature can contribute to social justice movements.
 In other words, we will ask how reading literatures of intersectionality may foster social justice movements.
 In doing so, we will situate contemporary intersectional literature in their historical contexts—looking to the theory and writing of feminist women-of-color, queer studies, disability studies, Indigenous studies, and Deaf studies.
 We will read some of these theories as literature and literature as theory—with attention to interlocking forms of oppression and privilege.
 Lecture 3 (Fall, Spring).

 International Deaf Leadership and Community Development

-The challenges and opportunities for Deaf community development vary from one country to another.
-This course focuses on the skills and best practices for Deaf leaders to implement in their countries of origin.
-Students will be introduced to international laws that support Deaf and underserved communities.
-The achievements of past and current international Deaf leaders will be studied and used as a model for identifying the needs of communities and mobilizing community action.
-This course is designed for international and domestic students who are committed to making positive organizational changes in countries throughout the world.
+The challenges and opportunities for deaf community development vary from one country to another.
+This course focuses on the skills and best practices for deaf community leaders to implement in their countries of origin.
+Students will be introduced to international laws that support deaf and their communities.
+The achievements of past and current international deaf community leaders will be studied and used as a model for identifying the needs of communities and mobilizing community action.
+This course is designed for international and domestic students who are committed to making positive organizational changes.
+(Prerequisites: LEAD-306 or equivalent course.)
 Lecture 3 (Fall, Spring).